ShanghuoLi/calcu/README.md

-# caloutflow
+# calcu
-caloutflow is python toolkit for calculating the physical paramters of molecular outflow.
+calcu is python toolkit for calculating the physical paramters of molecular outflow and the total column density of molecule.

-If you use caloutflow in your own publication, please cite Li et al 2020.
+If you use calcu in your own publication, please cite Li et al 2020.

 arXiv link: https://ui.adsabs.harvard.edu/abs/2020arXiv200905506L/abstract